heroku/shaas/README.md

 ### Executing Commands

 To execute a command in the context of a given directory on the server, simply `POST` the command with the directory as the URL path.
-The command runs with CGI environment variables.
 For example, running `pwd` in the directory `/app/views` returns the path in the response:

     $ curl http://shaas.example.com/app/views -i -X POST -d 'pwd' HTTP/1.1 200 OK